senocak/spring-boot-track-scheduled-tasks/README.md

 - Database/Cache: Store the jobId, beanName, methodName, cronExpression, and status (RUNNING, STOPPED) in a relational database or a fast key-value store.
 - On Application Startup: Implement an ApplicationRunner or @PostConstruct method that queries the database for all jobs with a RUNNING status and loops through them, passing them into the startJob() method to rebuild the in-memory map.

-Would you like to see an example of how to securely map these job configurations to a persistence layer so your scheduled tasks survive application restarts?

 ## Sample scheduled job

 The demo has a very simple scheduled job, that prints *foo* every 5 seconds.